Back to Academy

 BC Family Benefit

-Tip: Both the BC Climate Action Tax Credit and BC Family Benefit are paid automatically when you file your taxes—no separate application needed.
+Both the BC Climate Action Tax Credit and BC Family Benefit are paid automatically when you file your taxes—no separate application needed.
+Just make sure to file your return!

 BC Training Tax Credit